tableau/tableau-log-viewer/INSTALL.md

 We provide [pre-built releases](https://github.com/tableau/tableau-log-viewer/releases) of Tableau Log Viewer.
 No need to setup a dev-environment if all you really want to do is inspecting your lovely log files.

+Download the ZIP file of the [latest release](https://github.com/tableau/tableau-log-viewer/releases/latest) for your operating system (Windows and Mac OS available) and extract the ZIP file.
+Finally, launch the application (tlv.exe for Windows and tlv.app for Mac).

 # Building Tableau Log Viewer

 TLV is built using C++ and Qt libraries and can be build in different platforms.